procrastimax/goparty/README.md

 - Song 3 - Counter Value: 2 Person 1
 - Song 4 - Counter Value: 3 Person 1

-When a song is upvoted and the number of upvotes exceeds the minimum required number of upvotes then the counter value of this song decreases by one and ranks higher then before.
+When a song is upvoted and the number of upvotes exceeds the minimum required number of upvotes.
+Then the counter value of this song decreases by one and ranks higher then before.

 ## What do I need for running this?